 We marvel at how extremely gifted people create art that touches our lives and bestows so much beauty on our world.
 Yet we can all unravel these mysteries by tapping into our potential to use art making as a healing tool to enrich our lives through “extraordinary ordinary creativity”.

 Our Art Can Heal Your Life workshop will also explore creative wellness strategies to maintain a healthy body; manage anxiety and negative moods; understand the neurobiology of the highly sensitive person; embrace the concept of neuroplasticity which can “rewire the brain” and with specific training find long-lasting changes; and lastly reconsider Mindfulness practices as scaffolding to support optimal creative expression.
-Everyone will learn how to apply art making ideas to develop “extraordinary ordinary creativity” and find a useful balance for living an artful life infused with beauty, contentment and happiness.
+Everyone will learn how to apply art-making ideas to develop “extraordinary ordinary creativity” and find a useful balance for living an artful life infused with beauty, contentment and happiness.
 A workbook will be provided for everyone attending the afternoon workshop.

 Dancer’s Health Day includes individual preventative health screening assessments and workshops focusing on nutrition and healthy practices, designed specifically for professional dancers, offered by Dance Resource Center in partnership with Dance/USA’s Task Force on Dancer Health.
-This event is free and open to all dance professionals in the Greater Los Angeles Area.

 Mindfulness and Wellness Practices: Healthy Approaches in the Training of Performing Artists